-Target: The “European Social Law and Seafarers’ rights Jean Monnet Module is targeted to Students of the Faculty of Law, Faculty of Labour Studies, Faculty of Economics and Business and Faculty of Navigation at the University of the Basque Country.
+The “European Social Law and Seafarers’ rights Jean Monnet Module is addressed to Students of the Faculty of Law, Faculty of Labour Studies, Faculty of Economics and Business and Faculty of Navigation at the University of the Basque Country.

 Participants: 40 students.

 Ass.
 Prof. of Labour and Social Security Law at UPV/EHU

 Tel: 00 34 945 01 34 17